Question: I did well in high school, but my grades really dropped my first semester of college. Is this normal? What can I do about it?

 Answer: There are many reasons students procrastinate.
 It can range from disinterest in the course material to fear of failing.
 Procrastination is actually quite complex, but awareness is the first step.
-Try breaking down large assignments into manageable pieces and visit a Learning Specialist or Academic Skills Coach for additional help.
+Try breaking down large assignments into manageable pieces and visit a Learning Specialist for additional help.

 Question: Why can't I do well on multiple-choice tests?
 I do really well with essay questions.

 Answer: Some students may feel they are at a disadvantage when it comes to performing well on multiple-choice questions.
 Sometimes students feel overwhelmed by the large number of questions they have to answer (versus two or three essay-type questions).
 As well, multiple-choice questions tend to test for detail, so if you're not a detail-oriented person, you may find these types of questions more difficult.
 Finally, you can't provide details to justify your answer on a multiple-choice test like you can on a short-answer or essay-type question.
-For study tips, check out our Penn State Pointers or visit the Learning Specialist.
+For study tips, visit the Learning Specialist.